sczternasty/PneumoniaClassifier/README.md

 # PneumoniaClassifier

-The idea of the project was to create a classifier to identifiy pneumonia based on X-ray images
+The idea of the project was to create a classifier to identifiy pneumonia based on X-ray images.

 The data set: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia